cnapy-org/CNApy/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to CNApy.
+Thank you for considering contributing to CNApy!
 This file contains instructions that will help you to make a contribution.

 ## How to make a contribution

-* Open an [issue](https://github.com/cnapy-org/CNApy/issues/new) describing what you want to do.
+* (optional) Open an [issue](https://github.com/cnapy-org/CNApy/issues/new) describing what you want to do.
 * Fork the [cnapy-org/cnapy](https://github.com/cnapy-org/CNApy/) repo and create a branch for your changes.
 * Submit a pull request to master with your changes.
 * Respond to feedback on your pull request.